Berken-demirel/SWD_Detect/Human/ReadMe.md

+# Initial Setup
-# SWD-Detection-in-Humans
+## SWD-Detection-in-Humans
 ### The model files are transferred to the Google Drive due to Git LFS restrictions.
-### One should download the folders in the Google Drive URL below and "replace" with the corresponding folders in the GitHub repository.
+### One should download the folders in the Google Drive URL below and "replace" with the corresponding folders in the GitHub repository before running the scripts to get meaningful results.

 [Google Drive URL](https://drive.google.com/drive/folders/1U82sRliO3sm058cut5ywFu_Q3S3F8s9s?usp=sharing)